lsst-dm/dmtn-249/index.rst

 2. Construct a ``DatasetRef`` by generating an appropriate UUID and using an existing or soon-to-exist RUN name.
    This will also typically occur well before the rest of the ``put``, as part of QuantumGraph generation.

-2. Perform the ``Datastore.put`` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
+3. Perform the ``Datastore.put`` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
    Datastore can be expected to make this operation atomic, either because it is naturally atomic for its storage backing or via writing a temporary and moving it.
    We do have to accept the possibility of failures leaving partially-written temporary files around.
+   When the Datastore is backed by storage that requires signed URLs, this write is to a staging area and uses non-signed URIs.

-3. If the butler has a Registry, either held directly (as in a "full butler" today) or as a client of a butler server, call ``Registry.insertDatasets`` with both the ``DatasetRef`` and the records returned by the Datastore.
+4. If the butler has a Registry, either held directly (as in a "full butler" today) or as a client of a butler server, call ``Registry.insertDatasets`` with both the ``DatasetRef`` and the records returned by the Datastore.
    Database transactions can be used to ensure that all tables in the Registry (including those for datastore records) are updated consistently or left unchanged.
    If this operation fails, or the butler does not have a Registry (e.g. ``QuantumBackedButler``), the dataset is left in a valid state: it is in the Datastore, but not the Registry.
+   If the Datastore is backed by storage that requires signed URLs, this call also tells the server to transfer the artifacts from the staging area to permanent storage after checking for permissions.
+   This must happen before the database changes are committed.

 This has two major advantages over our current ``put`` implementation: